felidadae/owca/docs/kafka_storage.rst

 Unsafe method
 -------------
 We strongly advise to build the confluent-kafka-python manually due to security reasons.
-Included in PyPi wheel manylinux package contains bundled binary libraries, where some of them are outdated (e.g. zlib1.2.3 is included in the package and contains security vulnerabilities).
+Wheel manylinux package included in PyPi contains bundled binary libraries, where some of them are outdated (e.g. zlib1.2.3 is included in the package and contains security vulnerabilities).
-Hovewer, if You want to use the package from PyPi and skip all described here steps please run:
+Hovewer, if You want to use the package from PyPi and skip all steps described here please run:

 .. code:: shell